adrianmaciuc/my-creative-spark/DOCUMENTATION/AuthenticationPlan.md

 **Expected Result**:

 - ✅ Recipe has author field
-- ✅ Cooks can see only their recipes in dashboard
+- ✅ Chefs can see only their recipes in dashboard
 - ✅ Can filter recipes by author

 ---